-Score Minimum requirements for scores A Procedures and rules for the transfer or disposal of financial and nonfinancial assets are established, including information to be submitted to the legislature for information or approval.
+Score Minimum requirements for scores Α Procedures and rules for the transfer or disposal of financial and nonfinancial assets are established, including information to be submitted to the legislature for information or approval.
 Information on transfers and disposal is included in budget documents, financial reports, or other reports. В Procedures and rules for the transfer or disposal of nonfinancial assets are established.
 Information on transfers and disposals is included in budget documents, financial reports, or other reports. С Procedures and rules for the transfer or disposal of nonfinancial assets are established.
 Partial information on transfers and disposals is included in budget documents, financial reports, or other reports.
 D Performance is less than required for a C score.

-Time period Coverage Data requirements/calculation Data sources Last CG for financial Rules and regulations related to Asset management agency, if any. completed assets and BCG transfer or disposal of financial • Budget and extrabudgeary units. fiscal year. for nonfinancial assets. and nonfinancial assets. • MoF.
-Set of documents subn Set of documents submitted to the legislature for information or • Treasury. approval. • Internal audit units.
+Time period Coverage Data requirements/calculation Data sources Last CG for financial Rules and regulations related to Asset management agency, if any. completed assets and BCG transfer or disposal of financial • Budget and extrabudgeary units. пscal year. iscal year. for nonfinancial and nonfinancial assets. • Set of documents submitted to the legislature for information or approval. • MoF. • Treasury.
+Internal audit units.
 Reports containing details of transfers and disposal of assets. • SAI.